 Up to 75% of credits can be transferred or up to 25% come from prior learning assessment

-Core Courses (7 minimum)
+Core Courses (required)

 For help developing a degree plan you can watch the video How to Determine What Courses You Need to Graduate and follow the instructions in our Degree Completion Plan Template.